josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 I opted for Brown switches on my board, and as expected, they feel quite a bit like Cherry Browns, despite a lower travel distance.
 (If that doesn't mean anything to you, don't worry.
 It just means the keys have a modest bump and are moderately springy, and while they do make a little bit of sound, they aren't loud or clicky.)

 The Brown switches are fine, but the keyboard enthusiast in me wishes there was an option with a little more oomph.
 I used [Glorious Pandas](https://www.gloriousgaming.com/products/glorious-panda-mechanical-switches) on my Moonlander and absolutely loved them.
-I still haven't gotten used to the softer feel of the browns yet (although that will probably take a few weeks of use).
+I still haven't fully gotten used to the softer feel of the browns yet.

 In any case, the narrow range of choices isn't MoErgo's fault; nearly as I can tell, there just aren't any other Kailh Choc v1 switches on the market.
 At least you still have a choice of linear, tactile, or clicky.

+As for the keycaps: the caps included with the Glove80 appear to be opaque white at first glance, but when you activate the RGB LEDs, their translucency becomes apparent, and you can see the light shining through from below.

-As for the keycaps: Choc v1 keycaps seem to be much harder to find than standard Cherry-compatible keycaps.
-This is probably largely because Choc v1 uses its own stem (generally just referred to as Choc), which looks a bit like a two-prong electrical plug, instead of the de facto industry standard Cherry "plus" stem.
+If you're the modding sort, know that Choc v1 keycaps seem to be much harder to find than standard Cherry-compatible keycaps.
+This is probably largely because Choc v1 uses its own stem (generally just referred to as _Choc_), which looks a bit like a two-prong electrical plug, instead of the de facto industry standard Cherry "plus" stem.

 <figure>